 Tom “Big Al’ Schreiter really needs no introduction.
-He’s a 44 year network marketing legend and author of numerous books.
-Here’s our interview.
+He is a 45 year network marketing legend and author of numerous books.
+Here is our interview with Tom Schreiter.

 This is incredible!
 To be able to interview the one and only Tom “Big Al” Schreiter.
 There is so much I want to ask you, but I will stay focused on getting the most value for network marketers.
-So, let’s get started!
+So, let’s get started Tom Schreiter!

 I studied engineering, but I ended up doing high-level mathematics.
 In other words, I was a nerd.
 Personality-free, charisma-bypassed, socially-challenged, and should not have been let out in public.

 And, to make matters worse, I took my engineering skills into network marketing.
 The first lesson I learned was, “If you are going to start a brand-new profession, you will have to learn a brand-new set of skills.”

 We don’t learn network marketing in school, from our previous job, or from our parents.
 We have to learn the basic 25 skills of network marketing if we want to succeed at a high level.

 It is just like flying an airplane.
 We can have a good attitude, and be highly-motivated, but if we don’t have skills … we die.

 Chanting affirmations, creating vision boards, getting inspired at company rallies … well, that is part of the business.
 But unless we have skills, we will have to keep our day job for the rest of our life.